marlbenchmark/on-policy/README.md

 * download SMAC Maps, and move it to `~/StarCraftII/Maps/`.

-* If you want stable id, you can copy the `stableid.json` from https://github.com/Blizzard/s2client-proto.git to `~/StarCraftII/`.
+* To use a stableid, copy `stableid.json` from https://github.com/Blizzard/s2client-proto.git to `~/StarCraftII/`.

 ### 2.2 Hanabi
 Environment code for Hanabi is developed from the open-source environment code, but has been slightly modified to fit the algorithms used here.
-To install execute the following:
+To install, execute the following:
 ``` Bash
 pip install cffi
 cd envs/hanabi